In Freedom's Footsteps: New York to Washington, DC

 George Washington's Estate and Washington, D.C.

-You'll travel from Williamsburg this morning to the magnificent Mount Vernon estate of America's first president, George Washington.
-Overlooking the Potomac River, the setting couldn't be more spectacular; explore the state-of-the-art interactive museum, the 18th-century mansion and landscaped grounds.
+You'll travel from Williamsburg this morning to the magnificent Mount Vernon estate of America's first president, George Washington overlooking the Potomac River.
 Have lunch at Mount Vernon Inn Restaurant, on the estate; the menu is special – a choice of entrée, then cherry pie for dessert (the legend about George Washington chopping down a cherry tree is, however false...).
-Key highlights of your visit to Mount Vernon include George Washington's burial site, where you can pay their respects at his tomb.
-The estate houses a display of his dentures; interestingly, Washington had only one natural tooth remaining by the time he assumed the presidency, highlighting the dental challenges of that era.
-You'll have a late afternoon arrival in Washington, DC, capital city of the US, for a two-night stay at Washington's quintessential hotel (and one of its most historic), Willard InterContinental Washington, D.C.
+We have arranged a privately guided "Preservation Tour" that offers a unique 60-minute exploration of Mount Vernon's rich history.
+During this specialty tour, you'll stroll among the estate's many outbuildings, gaining an in-depth understanding of the past, present, and future of historic preservation at Mount Vernon.
+Discover the ongoing efforts to preserve this iconic landmark and the stories behind the meticulous restoration work that brings history to life.
+A late afternoon arrival in Washington, DC, capital city of the US, brings a two-night stay at Washington's quintessential hotel (and one of its most historic), Willard InterContinental Washington, D.C.
 This is the place where Julia Ward Howe wrote The Battle Hymn of the Republic; where Ulysses S. Grant coined the term "lobbyist"; renowned for attracting diplomats, dignitaries, and discerning travelers, they are all drawn by its illustrious reputation as a hub of elegance where the elite gather and mingle.
 The hotel's staff are renowned for their gracious service, consistently delivering personalized attention and exquisite care that elevate every guest's experience.
 The Willard is in the heart of the city, just steps from the White House and the National Mall – you couldn't be in a better hotel or a better location.
 This evening, following dinner, join us for an illuminated Washington, D.C.
 Memorials Tour, where you can view the city's iconic landmarks under the captivating glow of nightfall.
 The beauty and architectural grandeur of key memorials along the Reflecting Pool and the Tidal Basin – such as the Lincoln Memorial, the Jefferson Memorial, and the World War II Memorial – are all brilliantly lit to enhance their architectural grandeur and details.
 You'll experience an evening that not only provides a visual spectacle but also a quieter, more reflective atmosphere to appreciate these national treasures.

 A day well spent in Washington, D.C.